 The topics covered on the MPE can be broadly classified into the following:

 - Word Problems

 It is highly recommended that students review mathematical concepts previously learned in high school before taking the exam.
 Additionally, students can visit the Mathematics Online Resource page for additional instructional material for Pre-Calculus and Calculus.
 Students have continued access to MPE learning modules in Husky CT.

-While students have five (5) hours to complete the test, they are not allowed to close and restart the exam.
+Students have a maximum of three (3) attempts per semester to earn a qualifying score on the MPE.
+While students have five (5) hours to complete the exam once started, they are not allowed to close and restart the exam.
 The completion of the entire exam is on average about 90 minutes (each student has their own pace).
 The results of this exam will determine if students are qualified to enroll in Pre-Calculus (MATH 1060Q) and Calculus (MATH 1131Q, 1132Q, 1151Q or 1152Q) courses at UConn.

 Who needs to take the MPE?

 Any undergraduate student that wants to take Pre-Calculus (MATH 1060Q) and Calculus (MATH 1131Q, 1132Q, 1151Q or 1152Q) courses at UConn.
 Students who are in the following majors or planning to declare one of these majors need to take the MPE:

 - Ecology and Evolutionary Biology, B.S.